RobertBergman/routesim/memory-bank/progress.md

 - **Lack of test coverage** for core routing engines is a significant risk.
 - RIP protocol not implemented.
 - Real-time updates via WebSocket not implemented.
-- Delete operations not implemented.
+- Delete operations for interfaces and protocols not implemented.
 - Detailed protocol configuration not implemented (API or UI).
 - Routing table/status not displayed in UI.
-- `TopologyGraph` uses basic SVG, not Cytoscape.js as potentially intended earlier.
 - Manual Memory Bank updates required.
-- Express 5 type quirks require some casting (`as unknown as RequestHandler`).

 ## Evolution of Project Decisions
 - Prioritized persistent, file-based memory due to stateless nature.